 This study explored the utility of a pharmaco-proteomic approach for the identification of novel biomarkers that allow the prediction of GH treatment response.
 For this purpose we monitored changes in protein profiles using surface-enhanced laser desorption/ionization time-of-flight mass spectrometry (SELDI-TOF-MS).
 We analyzed the expression of serum proteins before the start of GH treatment and after 1 year of treatment in prepubertal children with ISS and assessed differences in protein expression between patients with good and poor growth responses to GH treatment.
 By using this approach two nutrition proteins were identified that could be used to discriminate between good and poor GH treatment responders with respect to treatment response after 1 year of treatment, and to a lower degree before treatment.

 Subjects and methods

-Auxological data for the children included in the analysis, from whom high-quality spectra were available both before and after 1 year of GH treatment.
+Auxological data for children for whom two high quality spectra were available both before treatment and after 1 year are presented in Table 1.